 In Theory (short film); BrotherBrother; December 2017

-Missing Something (web-sitcom, co-written with Leila Sykes); Missing Something Ltd & BrotherBrother; Autumn 2013 (at Toronto Webfest, May 2014)
+Missing Something (web-sitcom, co-written with Leila Sykes); Missing Something Ltd & BrotherBrother; Autumn 2013 (online and at Toronto Webfest, May 2014)

 Loose End (short film, co-writer); produced by Brother Brother (shortlisted for the Raindance Collabo8te Festival); October 2012